-Intelligent Baselining is a capability available in our various account calculators and usage profile APIs that allows you to move usage data from one time period to another in an inteligent way.
-In other words you can take historical usage, such as actual bills or meter data, and move that into a period of time that you don't have data for, such as the future.
+Intelligent Baselining is a capability available in our various account calculators and usage profile APIs that allows you to move usage data from one time period to another in an intelligent way.
+In other words you can take historical usage, such as actual bills or meter data, and move that into a period of time that you don’t have data for, such as the future.
 This allows you to make forecasts.
 It also enables better estimates from small samples of customer usage data.
-As such one populate use case for Inteligent Baseline is running savings calculations without having to obtain hourly meter data or even 12 months of bills from customers.
+As such one populate use case for Intelligent Baseline is running savings calculations without having to obtain hourly meter data or even 12 months of bills from customers.

 There are two main aspects to Intelligent Baselining: Interpolating hourly (time-of-use) usage from monthly readings, and extrapolating annual usage from less than 12 months of bills.

 With Intelligent Baselining off, our code will assume an even usage rate: a monthly bill reading is divided by the number of hours in the interval and each hour is assumed to have the same number of kWh.
 While this works well for most residential tariffs, residential time-of-use tariffs are becoming more popular.
 Intelligent Baselining uses our Typical Baselines to interpolate hourly use more realistically.